dezzyboy/bitshares-mobile-app/README.md

 ## License

-BitShares Mobile App is under the MIT license.
+XTtrade Mobile App is under the MIT license.
 See [LICENSE](https://github.com/btspp/bitshares-mobile-app/blob/master/LICENSE) for more information.

 ## Contact us